[ Music in Schools ]

 Morse Summer Music Academy

 The Morse Summer Music Academy provides comprehensive summer music instruction for accomplished student musicians from the New Haven Public Schools.
 The program nurtures and develops creativity, musicianship, and musical leadership in students who are passionate about music.
 Parental involvement and continuing musical opportunities throughout the school year are hallmarks of the Academy.
-All NHPS students in 5th-11th grades who play piano, woodwind, brass, string, and percussion instruments are welcome to apply.
+All NHPS students in 5th-11th grades who play piano, woodwind, brass, string, guitar, and percussion instruments are welcome to apply.